ag3528764-code/Acoustic-lock-System-with-Time-Expiring-Tokens/README.md

 --> Memory Efficient: Processes everything in RAM using byte streams (io.BytesIO), meaning it doesn't clutter your local drive with temp files.

 #   Project Structure

 encoderdecoderintegrated.py — The main integrated app.
 It has a two-tab dashboard layout so you can encode or decode from the same UI.

 encoder.py — A standalone script that only handles the encoding and wave synthesis side of things.

+#   Audio Settings

+--> Sample Rate: 44.1 kHz (Standard CD quality, mono channel).

+--> Quantization Space: Unsigned 16-bit short integers (<H).
+The wave shifts around a center point of 32,768 with a max amplitude of 15,000.
+This buffer prevents the math from clipping or throwing integer overflow bugs during bit swapping.

+--> Bit Mixing: The loop modifies exactly 1 bit per audio sample, storing data directly into the least significant bit (LSB).

+#   Security Workflow

+--> Input: You type a message or upload a file, then choose a base frequency (like 440 Hz).

+--> Packing: The script gets the current time, generates a live OTP code using the shared seed, builds the 78-byte header structure, and tacks on the compressed asset data.

+--> Synthesis: It converts the whole bitstream into a .wav file that plays a tone holding the hidden data.

+--> Decoding & Verification: The decoder reads the first 78 bytes to unpack the metadata.
+It subtracts the creation timestamp from the current system time.
+If the file is older than 120 seconds, or if the user's manual OTP token doesn't match the one hidden inside the wave, the gate locks and denies the download.